AppDaemon/appdaemon/API.md

 Any other attributes such as brightness for a lamp will only be present if the entity supports them, and will be stored in a sub-dictionary called `attributes`.
 When specifying these optional attributes in the `get_state()` call, no special distinction is required between the main attributes and the optional ones - `get_state()` will figure it out for you.

-Also bear in mind also, that some attributes such as brightness for a light, will not be present when the light is off.
+Also bear in mind that some attributes such as brightness for a light, will not be present when the light is off.

 In most cases, the attribute `state` has the most important value in it, e.g. for a light or switch this will be `on` or `off`, for a sensor it will be the value of that sensor.
 Many of the AppDaemon API calls and callbacks will implicitly return the value of state unless told to do otherwise.